PhantomShift/lxcomm/README.md

 users should be aware of coming into using LXCOMM:

 1) **If you're on Windows, use [Alternative Mod Launcher](https://github.com/X2CommunityCore/xcom2-launcher) (AML).** Although I have actually written the project to be usable on both Linux and Windows where possible, Linux is very much the focus of this project with Windows seeing minimal viable support.
-Additionally, the project makes extensive use of symlinks which means you must run LXCOMM as administrator, run Windows in developer mode or go through the annoying procecss of enabling symlinks (Windows non-Home only, unless you're a wizard or something).
+Additionally, the project makes extensive use of symlinks which means you must run LXCOMM as administrator, run Windows in developer mode or go through the annoying process of enabling symlinks (Windows non-Home only, unless you're a wizard or something).
 2) **If you're not on Windows, use AML.** AML is a much more mature project with a large backing by the community.
 Although the inconvenience of setting it up on Linux for a non-Steam installation was why I started writing this project in the first place, it is still possible to set up and is still the ***best*** solution for mod management in XCOM2.